ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Allocation
 ^^^^^^^^^^^^^^^^^

-Allocation responds to the same phases as phenology (section :numref:`Phenology`).
+Allocation changes based on the crop phenology phases phenology (section :numref:`Phenology`).
 Simulated C assimilation begins every year upon leaf emergence in phase 2 and ends with harvest at the end of phase 3; therefore, so does the allocation of such C to the crop’s leaf, live stem, fine root, and